Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ### Estimating Sentiment of Tweets using only Hash Tags

 Below is a summary of prediction results, using data from Nov7th 0AM to Nov9th 12PM.
-I also manually marked ~300 tweets from Nov 7th to estimate the correct ratio of predictions made by Joint hash tag sets (using both the ~200 hand-marked hash tags, AND the much larger, expanded hash tags set from the iteration process).
-One could find them [Here](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/blob/master/Results_Demo/Prediction_by_Tags_only.xlsx).
+I also manually marked ~300 tweets from Nov 7th to estimate the accuracy of predictions made by Joint hash tag sets (using both the ~200 hand-marked hash tags, AND the much larger, expanded hash tags set from the iteration process).
+One could find them [Here](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/blob/master/Results_Demo/Prediction_by_Tags_only.xlsx). **The accuracy for tweets related to both candidates are ~75%.** Although this number is estimated by checking less than 10% of the predictions, yet it should at least offer a preliminary proof of the effectiveness of my method.

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/blob/master/Results_Demo/Filter_Ratio_Charts.png)

 ### Training a LSTM using a Semi-Automatically generated corpus